timmyraynor/timmyraynor.github.io/_posts/2018-09-27-kerberos-in-one-image.markdown

 ## 2 Entire Flow
 ![Automation Stack]({{ "/assets/kerberos-flow.png" | absolute_url }})

+* Note: the colour of the key is matching with the lock on the message, meaning who ever owns the right colour key could unpack the *locked up* message with the same colour.

 As you could see from the above flow, the pattern is quite simple.

 1. Intermediate services (Authenitcation Service / Ticketing Service) is holding the trust credentials of both parties who are requesting for communication.